 Journeys on this Train

 The Royal Scotsman is a standout.
 A small venue—just 36 passengers—it’s great for those who wish for a more intimate, luxury setting with gourmet, five-star dining, wine-pairing and superior service.
 Simply put, it is one of our favorite hotel trains.
 All the train’s cars, save the 1928-era diner, are of 1960s vintage equipment, but they have been recast into an Edwardian confection of varnished woods, polished brass and fine fabrics.
 Especially fun is the open-air observation platform.
 The Royal Scotsman is one of the world's finest luxury train experiences.
+This train is operated by Belmond (formerly Orient-Express).

 Latest News: Click here to see our video of Society President Eleanor Hardy's May, 2012 trip on the Royal Scotsman.